saint-rivers/spring-microservices-book/spring-data/spring-data-jdbc/getting-started.md

 # Spring Data JDBC

-## Overview

-Spring Data JDBC is an object-relational mapping framework for relational databases.
-It helps map SQL query results to Java objects, but it removes some complexity of other ORM frameworks by avoiding features like lazy loading, managed lifecycles of entity objects from the layer of abstraction.

-It helps bring back control to the developer, allowing them to execute read and write operations explicitly, rather than having an abstraction layer run unexpected SQL statements, which makes code more predictable.

 ## 1. Dependencies

 We will use PostgreSQL for our database, and we only need one dependency to work with Spring Data JDBC.